After the Spectrum +2, new model development now was at a much slower pace and the next Sinclair machine, the Spectrum +3, didn’t appear until 1987.

 However, 90% of all +3s purchased from lofts, car boot sales or eBay will have non-working disk drives.
 The drive belts completely self-destruct over time and very often turn into a sticky gooey mess all around the drive motor capstan.

 This takes time and patience to remove (but must be done completely) and a new belt must of course be fitted.
-There is a comprehensive guide on how to do this in my repairs section.
+There is a comprehensive guide on how to do this in the Repairs & Serving pages in the Sinclair section of the website.

-Unfortunately, many have had their knackered old drive belts replaced by any old elastic band prior to them being offered on eBay as "tested and working".
-Whilst this might well work for a short period, often these "bands" are too tight and I have had many drives sent to me for repair with the 25 year old motor bearings damaged irrepairably.
+Unfortunately, many have had their old drive belts replaced by any old elastic band prior to them being offered on eBay as "tested and working".
+Whilst this might work for a short period, often these "bands" are usually too tight and I have had many drives sent to me for repair with the 30+ year old motor bearings damaged irreparably.

 Dirty read/write heads, dried out worm drives and missing read/write pins (see the drive repair guide for details of what these are) are also common, but repairable faults.

-Sometimes a fault is present characterised by a machine being able to format a disk, but then the CAT command not be able to CATalogue it and display its content.
+Sometimes a fault is present characterised by a machine being able to format a disk, but then the CAT command not being able to display the disk content.
 The error message "Missing address mark" may be reported.

-This is usually caused by a head alignment problem which is very difficult indeed to cure (usually impossible without an oscilloscope).
-If you have this problem, send the drive to me and I'll do my best with it, but the problem is usually terminal.
+This is usually caused by a head alignment problem which can be very difficult indeed to cure without the help of specialist equipment.
+If you have this problem, contact me to discuss it.
+I may be able to fix it if you send the drive to me.

 Tape / Sound Socket